Battle of Herbsthausen: Aftermath

-Most modern descriptions suggest Turenne was simply taken by surprise, but many nineteenth century French writers blamed Rosen for the defeat.
+Modern commentators suggest Turenne was simply careless, but huis reputation meant many nineteenth century French writers blamed Rosen for the defeat.
 Described as a "better soldier than general", in 1647 Rosen was arrested by Turenne for mutiny and only released after 14 months.
-Although victory restored Imperial morale after the defeat at Jankau, it left the strategic position largely unchanged.
-Condé, victor of Rocroi, assumed command, and by early July had some 23,000 men.
+Although victory restored Imperial morale after Jankau, the strategic position was largely unchanged.
+Condé, victor of Rocroi, assumed command, and by early July had assembled another army of around 23,000.

-Mercy returned to Heilbronn, where he received 4,500 men from Ferdinand of Cologne, bringing his army up to 16,000.
-The Bavarian once again demonstrated his ability to out manoeuvre his opponents, but on 3 August was killed at the battle of Second Nördlingen.
-Despite their victory, the French had also suffered heavy losses and by the end of the year were back where they started, while in September the Swedes agreed a six month truce with John George of Saxony.
+Mercy returned to Heilbronn, where reinforcements brought his army back up to 16,000.
+Over the next weeks, the latter demonstrated his ability to out manoeuvre his opponents, but on 3 August was killed at Second Nördlingen.
+Despite their victory, the French had also suffered heavy losses and by the end of the year were back where they started, while in September the Swedes agreed a six-month truce with John George of Saxony.
 Both sides accepted a military solution was no longer possible, and in October they recommenced peace negotiations.